pallets-eco/flask-security/docs/features.rst

-Using SMS or an authenticator app means you are providing "something you have" (the mobile device) and either "something you know" (passcode to unlock your device) or "something you are" (biometric passcode to unlock your device).
+Using SMS or an authenticator app means you are providing "something you have" (the mobile device) and either "something you know" (passcode to unlock your device) or "something you are" (biometric quality to unlock your device).
 This effectively means that using a one-time code to sign in, is in fact already two-factor (if using SMS or authenticator app).
 Many large authentication providers already offer this - here is `Microsoft's`_ version.